Sarah Tracey Sarah Tracey

 Do you have an in-house caterer, and what menu options are available?

-We have several excellent catering partners that provide full-service catering and bar packages at Black Walnut Farm.
+We have several excellent catering partners that provide full-service catering packages at Black Walnut Farm.
 We work with them to create a flawless experience on your wedding day!

 Reach out to us to request sample menus from some of our favorites.